2019 in Afghanistan: Incumbents

-Events

-The war in Afghanistan (2001–present) continued.

 January

-The United Nations Assistance Mission in Afghanistan (UNAMA) reported a record high 10,993 civilian casualties (3,804 deaths and 7,189 injured) in 2018, which it says represents a 5% increase in overall civilian casualties and an 11% increase in civilian deaths compared to 2017.
+The United Nations Assistance Mission in Afghanistan (UNAMA) reported a record high 10,993 civilian casualties (3,804 deaths and 7,189 injured) in 2018, which it said represented a 5% increase in overall civilian casualties and an 11% increase in civilian deaths compared to 2017.
 UNAMA identified causes including a spike in suicide attacks by anti-government elements and aerial and search operations by pro-government forces (more than 500 civilians killed by aerial operations for the first time on record).

-Afghanistan was considered one of the most corrupt countries on Earth in 2018, ranking 172 out of 180 countries in the Corruption Perception Index released by Transparency International.
-Also, according to the World Happiness Report the country was third least happy in the world, exceeded only by the Central African Republic and South Sudan.
+Afghanistan was considered one of the most corrupt countries on Earth in 2018, ranking 172 out of 180 countries in the Corruption Perceptions Index released by Transparency International.
+Also, according to the World Happiness Report, the country was the third least happy in the world, exceeded only by the Central African Republic and South Sudan.